YEARS 3 AND 4 PARENT NEWSLETTER TERM 2, 2018

 Spelling and Grammar

 Students will continue being explicitly taught, through the Write to Read Program, phonograms, spelling rules and how to apply these in everyday writing tasks.
-The grammar focus for Year 3 and Year 4 will link to the writing sessions and be applicable to the genre being taught.
+The grammar focus will link to the writing sessions and be applicable to the genre being taught.

 Speaking and Listening